-One of the most hilarious and best-remembered (purely unplanned) moments was when guest Ed Ames demonstrated his tomahawk-throwing technique, aiming for a cowboy sketched onto a prop wall.
-The tomahawk struck the drawing right in its crotch, and the whole set broke into pandemonium.
-Johnny Carson remarked as the laughter began to subside, "I didn't even know you were Jewish!" setting off more laughs.
+One of the best remembered, purely spontaneous moments was when guest Ed Ames demonstrated his tomahawk-throwing technique, aiming for a cowboy sketched onto a prop wall.
+The tomahawk struck the drawing right in the crotch, and the whole set broke into pandemonium.
+As the laughter began to subside, Johnny Carson remarked, "I didn't even know you were Jewish!" setting off more laughs.

-From at least the early 1980s onward, rather than bleeping offensive language, gibberish words were usually overdubbed instead.
-For example, one night when a Carnack the Magnificent sketch bombed, Carson was seen to exclaim "Holy sh*t!"
+Starting in the early 1980s, gibberish words were usually dubbed over profanities.
+For example, one night when a Carnack the Magnificent sketch bombed, Carson exclaimed "Holy shit!"
 Viewers heard him proclaim "Holy palooga!"

-When 'The (1962 Tonight Show Starring Johnny Carson') first aired, virtually everyone - including Johnny Carson - smoked on-camera during the show.
-Over the years, however, smoking on television became unfashionable.
-By the mid-80s, smoking openly on television was a thing of the past, but Carson's sentimental cigarette box remained on his desk until his final broadcast.
+When the show first aired, virtually everyone, including Johnny Carson, smoked on-camera.
+By the mid-'80s smoking openly on television was a thing of the past, but Carson's cigarette box remained on his desk until his final broadcast.

-When it was first announced that Johnny Carson was joining "The Tonight Show," he was relentlessly pursued by the press for interviews.
-Carson eventually provided the journalists with the following list of answers that they could use with the questions of their choosing.
-Yes, I did.
+When NBC announced that Johnny Carson was joining "The Tonight Show," the press hounded him for interviews.
+Carson eventually provided the journalists with the following list of answers to use with the questions of their choosing: Yes, I did.
 Not a bit of truth in that rumor.
 Only twice in my life, both times on Saturday.
 I can do either, but prefer the first.
 NO. Kumquats.
 I can't answer that question.
 Toads and tarantulas.
 Turkestan, Denmark, Chile, and the Komandorskie Islands.
 As often as possible, but I'm not very good at it yet.
 I need much more practice.
 It happened to some old friends of mine, and it's a story I'll never forget.